Ozzletroll/TAC-COM/README.md

    <a href="https://vb-audio.com/Cable/">VB-Cable Virtual Audio Device</a>
 4. Unzip and run the TAC/COM executable.

-### TAC/COM Setup
+### Setup

 1. Set the TAC/COM input device to your microphone input device.
 2. Set the TAC/COM output device to your virtual audio cable input device.
 3. Select your desired radio profile.
-Each profile features unique transmission click sfx and adjustable background noise.
+Each profile features unique transmission click sfx and transmission static.
 4. Set your chosen Push-to-talk keybind via the keybind edit button.
 Enable "passthrough" if you want the keybind to reach other apps, otherwise leave it disabled.

 <p align="center">